hugcamrom/WSAA-project/README.md

 - [GitHub Copilot](https://github.com/features/copilot) for real-time code suggestions inside Visual Studio Code.
 - [ChatGPT](https://chat.openai.com/) for guidance, error troubleshooting, RESTful API design ideas, deployment tips, and README structuring.

-All decisions and customisations were made and reviewed by the student.
+All decisions and customisations were made and reviewed by the author.
 AI tools were used to support the learning process, not to replace it.

 ---